 The Math and Science Manufacturing Experience (MSME) is designed to bring modern manufacturing businesses and middle and high school educators together in an exciting internship program.
-The 2017 MSME Program is currently underway.
-Stay tuned for applications for 2018.
+Applications for 2018 are now being accepted.

 How it works

 Your involvement with this program will affect our next generation of employees.
 You have an opportunity to impact tomorrow's employees today!
 You will provide local middle school and high school teachers the opportunity to learn what you do, on-site, in your own facility by providing a two week internship (approximately 64 hours).
 This provides you an excellent opportunity to help impact classroom instruction for the middle schools and high schools by allowing teachers to be a part of your work environment which will help them develop engaging curriculum, bring learning to life, and encourage students to consider a career in manufacturing.

 You are provided an opportunity to gain new knowledge and insights to bring into your classroom.
 To experience the world of modern manufacturing.
 You will go on-site to learn what the business does and how they do it.
 The goal is for you to share your personal observations with your students, develop a new and engaging modern manufacturing curriculum unit and encourage students to consider careers in manufacturing.